Universality of Lipschitz quotients and the curve-flat index: Abstract

 \section{Abstract}

-We show that for every complete metric space $M$ there exists another complete metric space $N$ of the same density character such that the curve-flat quotient of $N$ is isometric to $M$.
-Moreover, we show that if $M$ is compact and $\alpha$ is any countable ordinal, there exists a compact $N$ such that its curve-flat quotient of order $\alpha$ is bi-Lipschitz equivalent to $M$, with arbitrarily small distortion.
-Our constructions rely on a new method for constructing (compact) metric spaces, which consists in attaching iteratively compact spaces at countably many pairs of points to a snowflake-like distortion of a given (compact) metric space.
+We study universality of Lipschitz quotients.
+First, we modify a construction of Johnson, Lindenstrauss, Preiss and Schechtman to obtain a complete separable metric space that has every complete separable metric space as a Lipschitz quotient.

-We apply our results on high-order curve-flat quotients to obtain a new result concerning universality of Lipschitz quotients.
-Specifically, we show that there cannot exist a compact metric space $K$ such that every compact metric space is a Lipschitz quotient of $K$.
-This result stands in contrast to a theorem of Johnson, Lindenstrauss, Preiss and Schechtman, who showed that any separable Banach space containing $\ell_1$ has every separable geodesic complete metric space as a Lipschitz quotient.
+Our main result is in the compact setting, where we prove that no such universal metric space can exist.
+We deduce this impossibility result by studying the curve-flat index, an ordinal index which provides a measure of the complexity of the curve-fragment structure in a metric space.
+We show that Lipschitz quotients cannot increase this index in compact domains; while there exist compact spaces with arbitrarily high countable curve-flat index.
+The main technical part of the paper is dedicated to proving a strong version of the latter fact: for every ordinal $\alpha$ and every compact metric space $M$, there exists a compact metric space $N$ such that the curve-flat quotient of $N$ of order $\alpha$ is almost-isometric to $M$.